• Skip to primary navigation

 Flaked almonds on top of a cake in a round cake tin.

 Almond meal is the key to making delicious gluten-free cakes.
-It gives a beautiful nutty texture and keeps the cake really moist.
-I find that an almond meal goes beautifully with coconut or citrus flavours (which is perfect in this recipe!).
+It gives a beautiful nutty texture, while also keeping the cakes incredibly moist.

-You can make your own almond meal by milling whole almonds in a clean and completely dry blender or Thermomix until they resemble a grainy powder.
+If you've got lots of whole almonds sitting at home (especially if you have a Thermomix), then this could be the perfect option for you!
+Make your own almond meal by 'blitzing' whole almonds in a clean and completely dry blender or Thermomix until they resemble a fine but grainy powder.

 Store any unused almond meal in an airtight container in the fridge or freezer.